 VIRGIN MOBILE COMMITMENT TO PRIVACY

-- We collect information to:
+- 3. How does Virgin Mobile use my Personal Information?
+We collect information to:

 a summary setting out critical information about what you are signing up for ("Important Member Info");

 a summary of key details about your Device, Services, promotions and related Charges (defined below) ("Important Member Info Recap");

 an agreement page confirming your acceptance of your agreement with us ("Our Agreement Page"); and